cq146637/DockerManagerPlatform/README.md

-"# Docker Backgound Managerment Platform (In python development)
+"# Docker Backgound Managerment Platform (In python's tornado development)

 Please view the share document before use.